Why We Do What We Do

 While working as a Director at another company, I noticed a gentleman walking up the front ramp into the building using a white cane.
 He didn’t come back out, so I realized he also worked there.

 He sat me down, put headphones on my head and told me to close my eyes.
-He moused around the screen to let me hear all the words and pictures that sighted folk see.
+He moused around the screen to let me hear all the verbiage and pictures that sighted folk see.
 It was overwhelming, but made perfect sense, and now I “saw” the interface differently.
+I researched what me and my designers needed to do to ensure we built our products with everyone in mind.
+Luckily, because we followed the standards as laid out by the World Wide Web Consortium (W3C), we were already doing most of what we needed to.

-Soon after, I learned that only 10 percent of designers and web developers actually understand how to build websites and digital media for everyone by following the the ADA standards drawnup by the Word Wide Web Consortium.
+Soon after, I learned that only 10 percent of designers and web developers actually understand how to or even care to build websites and digital media for everyone by following the the Americans with Disabilities Act (ADA) standards drawn up by the W3C and referred to in the Digital ADA Compliance law.